Ep. #22 Female Psychology and How to Understand Women with Zan Perrion

 [Zan Perrion]: Yeah, it was great, Angel.
 Thank you.

-Help Us Improve Dating Skills Podcast Interviews for You
+Help Us Improve DSR Podcast Interviews for You

-Help us improve the quality of interviews by sending us feedback about what questions you'd like answered or which dating coaches or companies you'd like to see interviewed.
+Help us improve the quality of interviews by sending us feedback about what questions you'd like answered or who you'd like to see interviewed.